Include-Type/Docs/pull_requests/README.md

-# Instructions focusing on Git Workflow
+# Instructions focusing on Pull Requests

 ## How to make a Pull Request using Branches
 - First create a Local Branch